DanielaSfregola/get-programming-with-scala/unit2/lesson9/src/main/scala/quickchecks/QuickCheck-9.2.md

-Create a new module in an SBT project, called my.quick.check.
+Create a new package in an SBT project, called my.quick.check.
 Add two files to it:
--	Test1.scala should belong to my.quick.check
+-	TestA.scala contains a class, called TestA
--	Test2.scala should belong to both my.quick and my.quick.check
+-	TestB.scala contains a class, called TestB

 ANSWERS:

-See files Test1.scala and Test2.scala in in the directory src/main/scala/my/quick/check
+See files TestA.scala and TestB.scala in the directory src/main/scala/my/quick/check